WMD-group/PyTASER/docs/source/index.rst

 Introduction
 ============

-``PyTASER`` is a ``Python`` (3.9+) library built for simulating transient absorption spectroscopy (TAS) features from DFT calculations.
-The goal of this library is to simulate TAS spectra for comparison with and interpretation of experimental spectra.
+``PyTASER`` is a ``Python`` library for simulating differential absorption spectra in compounds using quantum chemical calculations, including transient (TAS) and differential (DAS) absorption spectroscopies.
+The goal of this library is to simulate spectra for comparison with and interpretation of experiments.
 The main features include:

-* An interactive TAS spectrum for a pristine semiconducting crystal
+* Transient (TAS) and differential (DAS) absorption spectra for insulating and semiconducting crystals (using DFT or database calculations)
-* Isolated spectra for individual band transitions
+* Plotting contributions from individual band-to-band transitions
-* Spectra for different conditions: temperature and carrier concentrations
+* TAS spectra for different conditions: temperature and carrier concentrations
-* Consideration of non-magnetic and magnetic materials
+* Customisable plotting.
 * Capability to input calculated bandstructures and density of states inputs with support for https://materialsproject.org.

 ==========